aelena/trustworthy-ai/README.md

 ## On Synthetic data

 Synthetic data is a field that's [evolving fast](https://www.researchgate.net/publication/383910617_Advancements_in_Synthetic_Data_Generation_A_Comprehensive_Exploration_of_Generative_Models_Privacy-Preserving_Techniques_and_Real-World_Applications_Across_Industries) and attracting interest from multiple industries and regulators.
 It offers [interesting use cases](https://www.researchgate.net/publication/357007527_Synthetic_data_use_exploring_use_cases_to_optimise_data_utility) in the training of ML & AI models, offering diverse and controlled datasets (ideally) that enhance model performance while minimizing privacy risks, reducing undesirable biases and in some cases, where socially desirable, injecting appropriate biases to reduce inequities.
 We explore more links on this topic [later in this document](#synthetic-data-considerations), from a governance point of view.
-However, from a more technical perspective, an AI auditor should be familiar with the following:
+However, from a more technical perspective, an AI auditor should be familiar with the [opportunities and risks](https://arxiv.org/pdf/2309.00652) of the use of synthetic data:

 - Understand the growing relevance of synthetic data and
   - applicability for addressing data deficits and representation concerns